SunderAli416/recipe-assistant/readme.md

 - Start a conversation by asking for a recipe or mentioning some ingredients.
 - The assistant, leveraging the conversational AI model and the recipe context extracted from your PDFs, will provide you with a suitable recipe.

-## Contributing

-- Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements or suggestions.